Sergeus/Sergeus.github.io/_drafts/HM05RockSmash.md

 ![](/assets/img/nigel-thornberry.jpg)
 *I would be lying if I said this joke wasn't part of why I wrote this post.*

+Eagle-eyed readers will also know that [Dive](https://www.serebii.net/attackdex-xy/dive.shtml) is special in a similar way to Rock Smash.
+Dive is a HM in Omega Ruby & Alpha Sapphire (HM07), but it is neither a TM nor HM in X & Y. There are several Pokémon that only learn Dive this way, so [PokémonCompDB](/pokemoncompdb.html) is set up to direct the user specifically to Omega Ruby & Alpha Sapphire (where Rock Smash needs different instructions for the two pairs of games in Generation 6).

-Today's tidbit was fairly straightforward, and many of you readers probably noticed this change while playing the games.
-What tripped me up here was the way it made Generation 6 subtly inconsistent from all of the previous ones.
+Today's tidbit was fairly straightforward and many of you readers probably noticed this change while playing the games.
+It wasn't until I tried to put these moves into a consistent data format that I realized that this change was subtly inconsistent with previous generations.